rust-lang/book/src/ch17-00-async-await.md

 The file download is different.
 It does not take up very much CPU time.
 Instead, the CPU needs to wait on data to arrive from the network.
-While you can start reading the data once some of it arrives, it might take a while for the rest to arrive.
-Even once the data has all arrived, a video can be quite large, so it might take some time to load it all.
+While you can start reading the data once some of it is present, it might take a while for the rest to show up.
+Even once the data is all present, a video can be quite large, so it might take some time to load it all.
 Maybe it only takes a second or two—but that is a very long time for a modern processor, which can do billions of operations every second.
 It would be nice to be able to put the CPU to use for